Godofdrakes/AIE_Frogger/README.txt

 	WASD: Movement
 	Escape: Pause

-Goal: Reach the other side of the map in three tries or less.
+Goal: Reach the other side as many times as possible.